selfcustody/krux/mkdocs/getting-started/loading-a-mnemonic.md

 Enter each word of your BIP-39 mnemonic as a number from 1 to 2048 one at a time.
 You can use [this list](https://github.com/bitcoin/bips/blob/master/bip-0039/english.txt) for reference.

-On your 12th or 24th word, you can enter the special sentinel value `99999` to have Krux generate the final word of your mnemonic for you.
+On your 12th or 24th word, you can leave the word blank to have Krux generate the final word of your mnemonic for you.
 This is handy if you chose a manual method to generate your mnemonic and want the final word to be a valid checksum.

 <br>